awsdocs/aws-security-hub-user-guide/doc_source/asff-top-level-attributes.md

 Finding providers who want to provide a value for `Confidence` should use the `Confidence` attribute under `FindingProviderFields`\.
 See [Using FindingProviderFields](finding-update-batchimportfindings.md#batchimportfindings-findingproviderfields)\.

-`Confidence` is scored on a 0–100 basis using a ratio scale, where 0 means 0\-percent confidence and 100 means 100\-percent confidence\.
+`Confidence` is scored on a 0–100 basis using a ratio scale\.
+0 means 0 percent confidence, and 100 means 100 percent confidence\.
 For example, a data exfiltration detection based on a statistical deviation of network traffic has low confidence because an actual exfiltration hasn't been verified\.

 **Example**